 |Round the corner||£1500 - £5000|

-To make the door electric you will need to buy additional components, which will cost an addition £150 - £1000.
+For an electric garage door, you will need to buy additional components, which will cost an additional £150 - £1000.

-The average cost of having a garage door replaced, based on a mid-range up and over garage door with electronic openers – Total cost: £1100
+The average cost of having a side-hinged garage door replaced – Total cost: £950

-Next should be the springs, which need to be carefully handled to avoid accidents.
-Finally, the connecting cable can be cut; the door is now, effectively, free standing.
+Finally, the connecting cable can be cut.
+The door is now, effectively, free standing.

-Roller and sectional doors do not require a door frame to operate, however, the other types of door do.
+Roller and sectional doors do not require a door frame to operate, however, other doors do.
 If your current frame is in good enough condition and is of good quality its possible to reuse the existing one

 Existing frames should be checked to ensure there is no structural damage and that they are still in the correct positioning.
 Even if your current frame is in good condition you may opt to replace your existing one anyway to match your new door.

-Before the door is inserted the necessary hinges and springs need to be attached; the door will then be positioned on the frame (or attached to the rollers) and can be connected.
+Before the door is inserted the necessary hinges and springs need to be attached.
+The door will then be positioned on the frame (or attached to the rollers) and connected.